vijaykiran/ml-laboratory/README.md

 # Machine Learning Laboratory

 ## Rationale
-A means by which I can fully understand the works behind it machine learning algorithms
+A means by which I can fully understand the works behind: machine learning algorithms

 ## KMeans Algorithm
 #### Legend / Terms